7040 Syllabus (Spring 2019)

 |SLO 12: Articulate your own philosophy, principles, and ethics of library and information science and apply them to professional practice.|

-In three search exercises, students will answer reference questions using various types of print and electronic reference sources.
-These exercises enable students to compare the organization of information in print sources, databases, and on the web, as well as develop better search skills to effectively retrieve, evaluate, and synthesize information.
+In two search exercises, students will answer reference questions using various types of reference sources.
+These exercises enable students to compare the organization of information in databases and on the web, as well as develop better search skills to effectively retrieve, evaluate, and synthesize information.

 Online Subject Guide (15% of grade)

 An online subject guide is a single web page or series of pages that calls attention to useful materials on a specific topic, usually from the perspective of a particular library for its users.
 The main function of the guide is to direct users to a limited number of highly relevant, quality resources that are essential when beginning an investigation of the topic.
-Students will create an online subject guide on a topic of interest for particular library.
-We will explore several web applications that offer functionality and creative potential for this assignment.
+Students will create an online subject guide on a topic of interest for a particular library or library system using LibGuides, a popular platform used by many libraries.
 Students will put into practice a user-centered focus as they retrieve, evaluate, synthesize, and creatively present information.

 Bibliography Plan (33% of grade)